 It is very common for freelance translators to assume other roles in the industry during the course of their careers.
 Some professionals actually assume more than a single role.
 Project Managers, for instance, may moonlight as freelancer translators in the evenings and weekends.

-So, it is worth to learn how about the main roles in the industry along their respective duties.
+So, it is worth learning about the main roles in the industry, along with their respective duties.

-Work with "document translation".
+Work with "document translation."
 There are hundreds of thousands of translators around the world.
 The vast majority work as freelance translators.
 In-house translators represent a very small percentage of the professionals.
-That's why our guide focus mostly on the freelance translators.
+That's why our guide focuses mostly on freelance translators.

 Work with interpretation, which means "oral translation" (most clients will wrongly refer to an interpreter as a translator.
 Interpretation services may be provided live in the client site or over the phone/skype/etc.

 Proofreaders will usually work last on a document.
 Their role is to make sure there are no remaining glitches on a document so it can be delivered to a client.
-When graphical work is required on a document being translated, proofreaders will work on the translated documents only after this done was already completed.
+When graphical work is required on a document being translated, proofreaders will work on the translated documents only after it is completed.